techidaily/site-vp-tips/source/_posts/how-to-resolve-copy-paste-not-working-on-windows-11-using-these-10-fixes.md

  Likewise, if you have another open app that uses the same shortcut for a different in-app operation, it can also cause problems.
 To eliminate this possibility, close all other open apps.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/43goO8X0iX0?si=48Cqf6td2q_6T6h3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ##  7\.
 Repair Corrupted System Files

  Corrupt system files can also cause the issue in question.
 To rule out this possibility, run the System File Checker utility, which automatically checks and often repairs corrupt system files, potentially fixing major operating system problems.